Thierry Lévy: Roger Cukierman

 On 2008 he secured a release from culpability for Roger Cukierman in a tangled "public injury" case brought by Alain Krivine on behalf of the Revolutionary Communist League.
 The case involved some remarks shared by Cukierman in 2003 at a dinner of the "CRIF", an umbrella body of French Jewish organisations.
 (Cukierman had served as president of the CRIF between 2001 and 2007.)
 There were inferences drawn of anti-Zionism aimed at the Revolutionary Communist League.
 Various prominent members of the Jewish and political communities appeared to testify at the trial, on both sides of the argument.

 Siné

 The next year he teamed up with Dominique Tricaud to mount a successful defence of the cartoonist known as Siné in a case launched by "La LICRA".
 The case involved charges of antisemitism in an article published by Siné in a satirical magazine during the previous summer.
 (Siné, who relished his reputation as an unapologetic political iconoclast, and "La LICRA" had been at loggerheads for decades.)
 The LICRA case was rejected by a Lyon court, formally on procedural grounds.
 A deadline had been missed.

 Utopia

 Representing Utopia Cinemas, in 2010 Thierry Lévy secured the rejection of an action launched by the Association culturelle juive des Alpilles.
 The plaintiffs had identified racism and antisemitism in an edition of the cinema chain's magazine the previous year.
-Lévy robustly defended the position of the cinema chain and the charge was determined to be "null and inadmissable" by an Avignon court.
+Lévy robustly defended the position of the cinema chain and the charge was determined to be "null and inadmissible" by an Avignon court.